xster/flutter-wiki/Early-Access:-Auto-Formatting.md

 Also, make sure you are using `dartfmt` from `$FLUTTER_ROOT/bin/cache/dart-sdk/bin/dartfmt`.
 It should be version `0.2.8` or newer, which you can check with `dartfmt --version`.

 If you are using Atom, please ensure your Flutter plugin for Atom has the correct `flutter_root` setting.
-Also, you may want to enable "format on save":
+Also, you may want to enable "format on save" option in the Dart plugin settings.

-## Using the formatter
+## Using trailing commas

+To get a good formatting experience, you must first adopt _trailing commas_.
+(The reasons are out of the scope of this article.)